Pop a low-dose aspirin daily, prevent blood clots, and save your life. This health mantra has been around for as long as I can remember.

 What to Do If You’re Aspirin Resistant

-If you’re aspirin resistant, you want to talk to your doctor about whether you should stop your daily aspirin regimen so as not to risk the gastrointestinal side effects.
+If you’re aspirin resistant, talk to your doctor about whether you should stop your daily aspirin regimen so as not to risk bleeding and gastrointestinal side effects.
 Though that may sound frightening, you need to keep in perspective that if you’re aspirin resistant, that daily pill wasn’t doing you any good anyway.

 It’s also important to remember that the best way to prevent a heart attack is by keeping plaque from forming and building up in the first place.
-That means back to basics: a healthy diet, exercise, weight reduction, nutritional support with antioxidants and anti-inflammatories, blood pressure-lowering, and stress reduction.
+That means back to basics: a healthy lifestyle, weight management, blood pressure-lowering, stress reduction, and nutritional support with antioxidants and anti-inflammatories.

 I also recommend natural products that, like aspirin, have been shown to have a slight blood-thinning effect and reduce the risk of blood clots, safely and naturally.